Brindemos

-"Brindemos" is a song by Puerto Rican rapper Anuel AA featuring Puerto Rican singer Ozuna, released in July 2018.
-This is the first single that Anuel AA released after coming out of prison.
+"Brindemos" is a song by Puerto Rican rapper Anuel AA featuring Puerto Rican singer Ozuna, released as a track on the former's album Real Hasta la Muerte on July 17, 2018.
+A music video was released on August 3, 2018, the first music video that Anuel AA released after coming out of prison.

 Music video

 The video of "Brindemos" was released in August with the song in Anuel AA's YouTube channel.
 As of April 2019, the music video overall has over 170 million views on YouTube.
-This is the first video that Anuel AA releases after being release from prison.
+This is the first video that Anuel AA releases after being released from prison.